 The album begins with "Rays," a piece about witnessing a sunrise or sunset with rays of light piercing through the clouds or fog.
 Flowing broken chords on the left hand are played near the middle of the piano while the right hand plays the melody in the upper end of the keyboard.
 Gentle yet sparkling, it's a lovely opening.
 "Commencement" is both reflective, looking back at his own youth, and poignant, as a father watching his daughter growing up.
 "Yesteryear" is an elegant and deeply-felt nod to Chopin, expressing the uncertainty of the past year and a half - a favorite.
 The shifting time signature in "Changes" gives it a slight edge that is always interesting but never uncomfortable.
 "Empty Stage" is another favorite and was inspired by the moments before a concert or before a daughter's dance recital.
 The classical styling of this heartfelt piece is gorgeous and expresses a variety of deep emotions.
 "Farewell" feels very alone and sad - working through feelings of loss and solitude at the piano - also a favorite.
 The much lighter "Equinox" has a spritely Celtic style and celebrates spring and new life.
 You can almost see wood-spirits dancing for joy in the fresh new grasses and wildflowers.
 "Unfolding" was released as a single and is included on the CD version of the album, but not the digital version.
 This beautiful piece is about "the moments that lead to a vulnerable and opening heart."
 The flowing left hand brings out the emotional depth of the very spare melody - breathtaking!
 There aren't many things that are more relaxing than being away from the city lights and watching the stars come out at night.
 "Stargazing" expresses both the awe and the peacefulness of that experience perfectly.
 "Goodnight" and "Sleep" both feel very much like the moments before falling into a deep sleep - open, relaxed and cozy.
 And then the album ends.
 Ahhhhh....

-, Amazon, and Apple Music/iTunes.
+, Amazon, Apple Music/iTunes and streaming sites like Spotify.
 This album is a must!